VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -httpAuth.username string
      Username for HTTP Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpListenAddr string
-     Address to listen for http connections (default ":8880") -insert.maxQueueDuration duration
+     Address to listen for http connections.
+See also -httpListenAddr.useProxyProtocol (default ":8880") -httpListenAddr.useProxyProtocol
+     Whether to use proxy protocol for connections accepted at -httpListenAddr .
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
+  -insert.maxQueueDuration duration
      The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are executed (default 1m0s)
   -internStringMaxLen int